-- The PXE/DHCP Device that the installation image should use for all PXE and DHCP network traffic. - The Automatically install image to disk when target is PXE-booted checkbox.
+- The Serial Console for the install image. - The Automatically install image to disk when target is PXE-booted checkbox.

 Press OK to apply any changes made to the attributes of the installation image.

 The Refresh button will refresh the list to match the resources currently on disk, however refresh is only useful if multiple copies of Architect are being used simultaneously to create and manage PXE installation images.